VC-APAC/tech.vcapac.net/jobs/tech-lead-java.md

 * Knowledge of current frameworks, SDKs, APIs, and libraries
 * Good organizational and time-management skills
 * Ability to work with other developers and assist team members
-* Have worked with OpenAI specifications, API integration, agile methodologies
+* Have worked with OpenAPI specifications, API integration, agile methodologies
 * Has strong interpersonal skills, including being able to negotiate and lead
 * Excellent english is a must
 * Prior exposure to e-commerce is a plus